UKCloud/documentation/articles/vmware/vmw-how-configure-distributed-firewall.md

 The DFW rules can be based on Layer 2 (L2) up to Layer 4 (L4).

 - Layer 2 (L2) rules (Ethernet tab) are based on MAC address L2 protocols like ARP, RARP and LLDP

-- Layer 3 (L3) rules (General tab) are based on Ip source destination
+- Layer 3 (L3) rules (General tab) are based on IP source destination

 - Layer 4 (L4) uses a TCP or UDP service port

 L2 (Ethernet) firewall rules are processed before L3 rules.
 The default firewall rule allows L2 and L3 traffic to pass through your VDCs.
 Once you've implemented all the rules, you can change this to block.
 Rules are always read and enforced from top-to-bottom ordering like any traditional firewall.